anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 :Returns:
-    iterator over *child* subscript names of a node, returning a sequence of subscript name strings
+    iterator over *child* subscript names of a node, which returns a sequence of subscript name strings